Stephanie Woods Called Fake Fame-Seeker For Tristan Thompson Instagram Video, Photos Tagging Khloe Kardashian

 — Heavy.com (@HeavySan) April 11, 2018

 Woods went on to claim that she was pregnant by Tristan, just like Khloe.
-However, Stephanie’s claims are being called dubious – even though the Twitter account named Ms.Stephanie at the Twitter handle @MssStephanie__ retweeted a Snapchat image from “Stephanie Woods” claiming that if she got her Instagram account back she would post all the proof people are asking for.
+However, Stephanie’s claims are being called dubious – even though the Twitter account named Ms.Stephanie at the Twitter handle @MssStephanie__ retweeted a Snapchat image from “Stephanie Woods” claiming that if she got her Instagram account back, she would post all the proof people are asking for.

 Woods has not returned to Instagram, as she noted on Snapchat, even though several fake accounts claiming to be Stephanie have appeared on Instagram in the wake of Stephanie getting her account shut down.
 Heavy notes that social media users are deeming Woods a person who is only using the situation to gain fame, without believing that Woods really knows Tristan.